rtCamp/blank-theme/readme.txt

 = Does this theme support any plugins? =

-blanktheme includes support for Infinite Scroll in Jetpack.
+Blank Theme includes support for Infinite Scroll in Jetpack.

 == Changelog ==